speechcatcher-asr/speechcatcher/README.md

 ## News

+* 8/19/2024.
+New in version 0.4.0: Speechcatcher now has a websocket server (speechcatcher_server) for live transcription.

 * 6/25/2024.
 New in version 0.3.2: Speechcatcher is now Python 3.12 compatible!
 Under certain conditions some input files would produce an error on the last segment, this now fixed in this version.

 * 12/15/2023.
 New in version 0.3.1: Support for timestamps on the token level.
 Speechcatcher is now using [espnet_streaming_decoder](https://github.com/speechcatcher-asr/espnet_streaming_decoder) instead of [espnet](https://github.com/espnet/espnet), to make dependencies leaner and to enable token timestamps with streaming models.
 Speechcatcher does not require a full Espnet installation anymore.
 It also uses a forked version of [espnet_model_zoo](https://github.com/speechcatcher-asr/espnet_model_zoo), so that model downloads are only checked online if a local cache copy isn't available.